wmvanvliet/torch-pcdim/README.md

 Running the CPU model: `simulation.py`
 Running the GPU model: `torch_simulation.py`

-This will reproduce Figure 5 of the original paper.
+This will reproduce Figures 5 and 6A of the original paper.